flan/staticdhcpd/staticDHCPd/doc/customisation/configuration.rst

     plus a persistent filehandle and some memory, and complications with VLANs if the server is expected to handle them
   * Unfortunately, some Windows firewalling configurations require it
+  * Surprisingly, the Linux kernel's DHCP autoconfiguration mechanism does, too

 **DHCP_RESPONSE_INTERFACE_QTAGS** : list : default=None
 |||||||||||||||||||||||||||||||||||||||||||||||||||||||